kaditya25/game-engine/doc/final-project-rules.md

 # Final Project Rules
 ## Goal
-The goal is simple: the teams must command a quadcopter to find and pop two balloons and return to the start position as quickly as possible.
+The goal is simple: command a quadcopter to find and pop two balloons and return to the start position as quickly as possible.

 ## Scoring
-Tournament scoring is determined as follows:
+Pre-tournament and tournament scoring is determined as follows:
 1) Team scores are first ordered by the number of balloons they pop.
 The greater the number of balloons popped, the greater the score.
 2) Team scores are secondly ordered by the time it took for both balloons to be